saucelabs/teamcity-ci-tutorial/04-Integration-with-tests.md

 Referencing Job Configuration
 ---

-As mentioned previously, the Sauce Bamboo plugin will set a series of environment variables that reflect the values entered on the Bamboo Job Configuration screen.
+As mentioned previously, the Sauce TeamCity plugin will set a series of environment variables that reflect the values entered on the TeamCity Build Feature screen.

 Your test code will need to be updated to reference these environment variables.

-Below is some sample Java code which demonstrates how to reference the environment variables that are set by the Bamboo plugin
+Below is some sample Java code which demonstrates how to reference the environment variables that are set by the TeamCity plugin

 <!-- SAUCE:LOGIN -->
 ```java